frasercrichton/investigation-influence-industry-italy/README.md

 ## Prerequisite

-Create a .env file and add `ms_token` from cookies to it and then run:
+Create a .env file and add:

+* `ms_token` - from TikTok cookies to it for the TikTok-API (see: )
+* 'openai_api_key' - add this if you are using BertTopics Open AI topic representation model.

+and then run:

 'source .env'

-## Retrieve the original
+## Python Scripts

+### Download original TikTok Posts

+This calls the TikTok-API framework to download posts.
+For more info see:

 Run the Python file:

 `python ./src/DownloadTikTokPosts.py`

+### AWS Transcribe

+This script initiates the transcription of the files in S3.
+Once the transcription jobs are complete the transcription text is downloaded to the `data/processed/transcription` folder.

+Prerequisite - the AWS CLI and a public/private key setup to authenticate with the AWS account, all the audio to be transcribed should be uploaded to an S3 Bucket in AWS.

+Run this:

+`python ./src/AWSTranscribe.py`

-## Analyse the data with the Jupyter Notebook
+## Jupyter Notebooks

-The Notebook

-- extract and clean the data
-- translate from Italian to English
-- download resources like cover images and videos
-- do OCR text extraction on cover images

-Run some basic analytics including:

-- how often and when did Meloni post?
-- which posts were the most liked and shared
-- what were the most common words used
+### Download Videos

+### Clean

+### Analyse

+These Notebooks are self explanatory.